sitting-duck/singleton_sysinfo_cpp/README.md

 returns on the terminal:

 ```
-Logger singleton example.
+SysInfo singleton example.
 Take a number of thread from first argument (from 0 to 1000), and execute concurrently simple routines.
-Setting the logger output to std::cerr, so the log can be extracted and saved in a file.
+Setting the sysinfo output to std::cerr, so the log can be extracted and saved in a file.
 Creating  and joining 10 threads.
 All the threads finished their routines.
 Done with success.